 Many people find it difficult to relate to people around them after breast cancer treatment.
 This can be because:

 - you’re finding it difficult to work

 - those around are eager for you to ‘return to normal’

 If people around you are expecting you to go back to the person you were before you were diagnosed, this in turn can make you feel very isolated and alone.
 You might feel the need to avoid situations where you have to deal with others’ responses to you.
 Many people experience these types of issues.

 You don’t want to talk about it all the time but during those initial months after the end of your treatment it is never very far from your mind.
 That can feel quite isolating.Heather

 Tips to feel less isolated

-- you may find it useful to ask those close to you to read this book to help them understand the issues you may be facing.
+- You may find it useful to ask those close to you to look at this website to help them understand the issues you may be facing.
 This may help you to talk to them about how you are feeling

 Finishing your hospital-based treatment can feel like a real achievement, but many people find it difficult to adjust to life after treatment.
 You may feel:

 - life has changed and you’ve lost your identity